plebemineira/mixpleb/README.md

 ## Implementations

 Mixpleb took initial inspiration from `NoTrustVerify`'s Oheka's work on routing Nostr traffic over NYM [4].
-A Proof of Concept translation of the original Golang codebase [5] to Rust [6] was performed by the authors to gain familiarity with the topic.
+A Proof of Concept based on the original Golang codebase [5] is being implemented by the authors using Nym's Rust SDK[6] to gain familiarity with the topic.

 ## Conclusion